 I need to leave the scheme before 1 April 2022 to 'protect' my final salary scheme benefits.
-If I move into the 2015 CARE scheme when my final salary scheme closes, I will lose the rights to my 1992/2006 scheme pension.
+If I move into the 2015 CARE scheme when my final salary scheme closes, I will lose the rights to my FPS 2007 / NFPS 2007 scheme pension.

 It is true that final salary schemes will be closed to future pension build up on 1 April 2022.
-This means all active members (including members who received protection) will move into the Firefighters' Pension Scheme 2015 (the 2015 CARE scheme) from 1 April 2022 and build up benefits in the 2015 CARE scheme from that date.
+This means all active members (including members who received protection) will move into the Firefighters' Pension Scheme 2015 (the 2015 CARE scheme) from 1 April 2022 and build up benefits in the 2015 scheme from that date.

-However, when you move into the 2015 CARE scheme on 1 April 2022, you will still have access to any final salary benefits you have built up in the Firefighters' Pension Scheme 1992 (FPS 1992) or the Firefighters' Pension Scheme 2006 (FPS 2006).
+However, when you move into the 2015 CARE scheme on 1 April 2022, you will still have access to any final salary benefits you have built up in the Firefighters' Pension Scheme 2007 (FPS 2007) and the New Firefighters' Pension Scheme 2007 (NFPS 2007).
 No changes will be made to these benefits, and the benefits you've built up will be calculated using the final salary scheme rules when you retire, meaning your final salary benefits are protected.
-Your future service will also count towards double accrual in respect of service in FPS 1992.
+Your future service will also count towards double accrual in respect of service in FPS 2007.
+The benefit illustrations that we have produced show how this works.